 Every platform business has four primary functions:

 Every transaction needs a producer and consumer.
 People are all unique and every producer or consumer user base has various personas within it.
 Each user group has different motivations, needs and wants.
 Empathizing with your users’ and understanding them enables you to figure out how to maximize the value that you can provide them.

 There are two types of value subsidies: monetary and product subsidies.
 A monetary subsidy could be a referral fee for your friend to sign up for Uber or for you to refer a driver.
 It could also subsidize the cost of Uberx to make it more affordable for repeat use.
 A product subsidy would be the VIP program which provides more value to Uber’s top consumers and more business to their top drivers.

-Setting Rules & StandardsPlatform businesses use technology to curate access and usage between multiple user groups with a goal of facilitating an exchange of value.
+Platform businesses use technology to curate access and usage between multiple user groups with a goal of facilitating an exchange of value.
 The platform should think of itself as the mayor of a town who can create rules to help govern and, hopefully, incentive the right kind of growth.
-Example:Â Twitter set a 140-character limit for Tweets.

 With the major functions of the business model determined, the platform can focus on creating the right kind of value by building technology.
-The technology should unlock value in the right places so that enough value can be created and exchanged through the platformâs product(s).
+The technology should unlock value in the right places so that enough value can be created and exchanged through the platform’s product(s).
 Finding the right balance of product features and what technology should be built is a function of understanding all of the four core functions holistically.

 Platform InnovationRead more